Normal veins vs varicocoele veins

-If done for subfertility, some 70% of men should find an improvement in their semen analysis and 50-60% of couples can achieve a pregnancy (assuming no problems with the wife).
+If done for subfertility, some 70% of men should find an improvement in their semen analysis and 50-60% of couples can achieve pregnancy.

 - scrotal swelling / bruising.
-This is expected because the surgery itself interrupts blood flow out of the scrotum.
+This is expected because the blood return out of the scrotum via the veins is interrupted.
 These ligated veins then clot up to cause a cord-like swelling.
-The swelling should subside within a month, depending on the number of veins that have been tied.
+The swelling usually subside within a month

 - hydrocoele.
-This is excess fluid collection within the scrotum due to interruption of the lymphatic drainage.
+This is excess fluid collection within the scrotum due to blockage of the lymphatic drainage

 - recurrence.
-This can occur in < 5% of cases and may be due to extra veins going into the scrotum.
-These veins lie outside the spermatic cord and are not easily seen through the small incisions.
-Recurrence may also be due to opening up of small spermatic veins over time.
+This occurs in up to 5% of cases and due to dilatation of the small spermatic veins over time or extra-spermatic veins going down the scrotum.
+These veins lie outside the spermatic cord and may not be seen through the small incisions